Login

 Lithology (Layering) and Composition

-Rock layers in our Earth's crust can tell geologists a lot about what the Earth's surface was like millions of years ago.
-Importantly, limestone bedrock tells geologists that at the time of formation, that area was a shallow sea.
-Limestone formed in these environments because its main composition is calcium carbonate, which was deposited when shells and pieces of shells from small shallow water invertebrates settled down to the sea floor.
-Over time these calcium carbonate shell fragments lithified into a solid rock, which can be limestone or dolomite.
+Rock layers in our Earth's crust tell geologists much about the conditions at the time of formation.
+Notably, limestone bedrock indicates that the area was once a shallow sea.
+Limestone forms in these environments as its main composition, calcium carbonate, was deposited when shells from small marine invertebrates settled on the sea floor.
+Over time, these calcium carbonate fragments lithified into solid rock.

 The Limestone's Geological Age